zowe/docs-site/docs/extend/extend-cli/cli-developing-a-plugin.md

 1. In the terminal, run `npm run build` to verify there are no errors.

-    This command builds your typescript files into javascript files for your plug-in in the `lib` directory.
+    This command builds your typescript files by looking at the configuration details in `tsconfig.json` and placing the output javascript files in the `lib` directory.

+    The `lib` directory is configurable by modifying [this value](https://github.com/zowe/zowe-cli-sample-plugin/blob/master/tsconfig.json#L12) in the `tsconfig.json` file.

-2. If you come across linting errors, run `npm run lint -- --fix` to resolve the errors automatically.
+2. Optional: If you come across linting errors, run `npm run lint:fix` to resolve the errors automatically.

     When successful, no errors are returned and the `lib` directory contains the built javascript files.